jeanlauliac/kademlia-dht/README.md

 Create a brand new Dht.
 It will try to connect to the seeds, and grab knowledge about its nearest nodes.
 You cannot use a Dht that's not connected to some network, hence the need for seeds.

+The Dht takes ownership of the rpc, and it should not be used for anything else in your application.

 #### dht.set(key, value, callback)